Multi-unit Auctions with Budget Constraints: Introduction

-Another paper that has studied budget constraints, mainly for advertisement auctions, is the work of Feldman et al.\cite{feldman}.
-They give a truthful mechanism for ad auctions with budget-constrained advertisers where there are multiple slots available for each query, and an advertiser cannot appear in more than one slot per query.
-Their work is related to our work because they also consider the game-theoretic aspects of the problem.
-However, the utility function that they use is very different from ours.
-In \cite{feldman} they define advertisers to be click-maximizers, while in our model, advertisers are profit-maximizers.
-Other papers that have considered budgets in auctions include \cite{andelman},\cite{krishna},\cite{gale}.
-However, \cite{andelman} only considers the offline optimization problem and does not study the game theoretic aspects of the problem.
-They also model budget constraints by value functions of the bidders, which means bidders are not willing to get value more than their budget.
-In \cite{krishna}, they study an auction for selling two single items to budget-constrained bidders.
-They mainly focus on the effect of bidding aggressively on an unwanted item with the purpose of depleting other bidders budget.
-Similar situation happens in our model too, but the focus of our work is generally very different from theirs.
-Another paper \cite{gale} compares first-price and all-pay auctions in a budget-constrained setting and show that the expected payoff of all-pay auctions is better under some assumptions.
-However, they do not consider multi-unit items, and do not propose any new mechanisms.
+Benoit and Krishna (2001) study an auction for selling two single items to budget-constrained bidders.
+They focus mainly on the effect of bidding aggressively on an unwanted item with the purpose of depleting the other bidder's budget.
+A similar effect arises in our model, but the focus of our work is generally very different from theirs.
+Another paper is that by Che and Gale (1996), which compares first-price and all-pay auctions in a budget-constrained setting and shows that the expected payoff of all-pay auctions is better under certain assumptions.
+However, they do not consider multi-unit items.

-The rest of the paper is organized as follows.
-In section \ref{desc} we describe our proposed mechanism and show some examples of how it works.
-In section \ref{semitruth} we show that our mechanism is close to a truthful mechanism by proving that it is weakly dominant for the bidders to tell the truth about their budget and not to understate their values.
-Then in section \ref{pareto} we use a proposition of \cite{nisan8} to prove the Pareto-optimality of \scm.
-We step into revenue analysis in section \ref{rev} by proving some theorems which state \scm\ is almost revenue optimal.
-Finally, in Section \ref{equ} we show that if bidders use a natural greedy algorithm for bidding, the only equilibrium of the infinitely repeated game is revenue optimal.
-We conclude our work and introduce some possible extensions in section \ref{conc}.